UPDATED: NOVEMBER 23, 2022 | 1 MIN READ

-Learning to drive and having a car can be costly, especially for teens.
-Not only do you have to consider the initial expense of a vehicle, there’s also the cost of your insurance premiums to consider.
+Driving and having a car can be costly, especially for teens.
+Not only do you have to consider the initial expense of a vehicle, but also the cost of your insurance premiums.

 According to the Center for Disease Control and Prevention (CDC), teens are more likely than older drivers to underestimate or not be able to recognize dangerous situations.
 They are also more likely to be responsible for getting into serious crashes.

-Because of this increased likelihood of accidents, insurance companies typically hike up the price of insurance for young drivers.
+Because of this increased likelihood of accidents, insurance companies typically hike the insurance price for young drivers.
 That’s why you need to find the best car insurance for kids before purchasing a policy or adding them to yours.

 Benefits of adding your child to your insurance policy